havish7728/URL_Shortner/README.md

 - URL shortening functionality.
 - Redirecting shortened URLs to original links.
-- Copy to clipboard option for shortened URLs.
 - Displaying and managing shortened URLs.

 ## Technologies Used